BMCV/segmetrics/docs/source/usage.rst

 Parallel computing
 ******************

-It is also easy to exploit the computational advantages of multi-core systems by evaluating multiple images in parallel via the ``parallel`` interface:
+It is also easy to exploit the computational advantages of multi-core systems by evaluating multiple images in parallel via the :py:mod:`~segmetrics.parallel` interface:

 .. code-block:: python